RotorHazard/RotorHazard/doc/RHAPI.md

 ### All Properties and Methods

 #### config.register_section(section):
 Registers a custom data section and allows data to be stored and retrieved.
-Using during `initialize()`.
+Use during `initialize()`.
 No return value.
 - `section` (string): name of section item is within

 #### config.get_all: